 You might choose PIP insurance if…

-- You drive around with lots of friends in your vehicle who could hold you responsible for their medical expenses if they were injured in an accident
+- You commonly drive with passengers in your vehicle who could hold you responsible for their medical expenses if they were injured in an accident.

 - You don’t have a great health insurance plan.
-Often, having great health insurance renders PIP/medical coverage far less useful.
+Comprehensive health insurance coverage renders PIP or medical car insurance less necessary.
 If in doubt, check with your healthcare provider.

-Personal injury protection is a “no-fault” coverage, meaning that even if you are determined to be at-fault in an accident, medical expenses (such as medical and surgical treatment, ambulance fees, and medication) for you and your passengers will be covered up to the policy’s limit.
+Personal injury protection insurance is a “no-fault” coverage, meaning that even if you are determined to be at fault in an auto accident, medical expenses (such as medical and surgical treatment, ambulance fees, and medication) for you and your passengers will be covered up to the policy’s limit.
 PIP can also be used to recover lost wages and rehabilitation services.

-PIP coverage benefits will vary depending on the state in which you reside.
+PIP benefits and coverage will vary depending on the state in which you reside.
 For instance, in Florida, PIP insurance will typically cover 80% of medical bills and 60% of lost wages, up to $10,000.
-In other states, the coverage can be much higher or much lower so it's important to be aware of how much PIP insurance you need.
+In other states, PIP coverage levels can be much higher or much lower.
+It's important to be aware of how much PIP insurance you need.
 Ask an insurance agent or your insurance company for specifics.

-Currently 15 states require some level of personal injury protection coverage: Arkansas, Delaware, Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Oregon, Pennsylvania, and Utah.
+Twelve states require some level of personal injury protection (PIP) coverage: Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.